Answer a few simple questions to make your document in minutes

 A Mississippi Eviction Notice allows property owners to notify a renter of the legal action that will be taken if they continue to owe overdue rent, fail to respect the terms of their signed rental contract, or do not move out as demanded.
 This legal notice can help to lower the likelihood of expensive appearances in court by granting them the opportunity to resolve the matter within a certain amount of time.
 That said, in some situations, there won't be any resolution, and filing a complaint with the court is unavoidable.
 Suited for all residential property types, this Eviction Notice for Mississippi can be used by any property owner with tenants in Southaven, Gulfport, Jackson, and in all other cities and municipalities within the Magnolia State.

 Under normal circumstances, yes.
 You can draft a Mississippi Eviction Notice (more specifically referred to as a 3- Day Notice to Pay Rent or Quit) to initiate the process.
 However, due to COVID-19, some limitations and protections have been put in place for tenants who can't pay rent.
 Despite the fact that the federal eviction moratorium was struck down by the U.S. Supreme Court, the state of Mississippi and individual municipalities have the authority to create and enforce their own regulations for evictions.
-Check out the current developments for your state or consult a local lawyer for further advice.
+Check out the consult a local lawyer for further advice.

 In order to legally evict a tenant from your Mississippi rental property, you are required to always serve them a Notice of Eviction.
 Here are some common situations where you may need one: